kyletolle/the-mechanism-collection/index.md

 Given a long enough expanse of time, there arose a multitudinous set of Bits.
 The Song working in these groups to bind, build heat, and inspire socialization.
 The collections grew larger, more energetic, and more numerous.
-And, like a mass of humans, as their numbers grew, the more frenzied the Bits became.

-The heat buildup so intense a critical point was reached.
-Like groups on a field boiling to battle and, later, war, the conglomerate erupted into a furnace of fury, wrath, and flame.
+A frenzy.
+The heat buildup so intense it reached a critical point.
+The conglomerate erupted into a furnace - collapsed, bound, and inseparable.

 The stars brought the Song back to an audible hum.
 Across the entire Void were these flashpoints reached.
 The light sources drew crowds of those masses not large enough to ignite on their own.
+Luminescence poured out to those fledgling spheres which drew near and orbited.

-These clumps did still grow warm and the Song pervaded from their shell to their core.
-The Song’s measures causing the planets to contract and expand;
-forming stretches, wrinkles, and rifts on the surfaces.
-Giving each one a unique aspect.
+The pitch of the Song shifted and the planets reacted.
+The Song's measures caused the planets to expand and contract; forming stretches, wrinkles, and rifts on the surfaces.
+Giving each a unique aspect.

-And with these motions, the surface contacted the Void.
-As with a child’s breath meeting the frigid air, the surface Bits formed a great steam that became the atmosphere and condensed upon the planets to settle as the oceans.
+The Song pervaded from their shell to their core and the clumps did still grow warm.
+At their boundary, where the planets and Void met, the surface Bits formed a great steam.
+And so the planets gained their atmospheres.

-Across all these celestial bodies did the Song continue and grow louder yet;
+Across all these celestial bodies did the Song resonate and grow louder yet;
 driving them to seek out one another and form a symphony of individual instruments.
 And the stars and planets formed systems, galaxies, clusters.
 As a whole - the inanimate.

 Now the cosmos had been made through the death of the All, production of the Void, and the emotion of the Song imparted to the Elemental Bits.